Federico Zeballos

 Federico Andrés Zeballos Melgar ([feðeˈɾiko anˈdɾes seˈβaʝos melˈɣaɾ]; born 30 May 1988) is a Bolivian tennis player.

-Zeballos has a career high ATP singles ranking of 440 achieved on 8 October 2018.
-He also has a career high ATP doubles ranking of 175, achieved on 17 December 2018.
-Zeballos has won 5 ITF singles title and 27 ITF doubles titles.
+Zeballos has a career high ATP doubles ranking of world No. 79, achieved on 18 March 2024.
+He also has a career high singles ranking of No. 440 achieved on 8 October 2018.
+Zeballos has won some ITF singles and several ITF doubles titles.

 Zeballos has represented Bolivia at Davis Cup, where he has a win–loss record of 23–17.

+Personal life

 His sister, Noelia, is also a tennis player.
 Neither sibling is related to Argentine tennis player Horacio Zeballos.